 Ways to cope if you’re stuck at home.
-Whether you’re quarantined, snowed in, or at home with a baby, these ideas help you create structure & fight boredom.
+Whether you’re isolating, snowed in, or at home with a baby, these ideas help you create structure & fight boredom.

-Whether you’re stuck at home due to a snow storm, or quarantined because of the coronavirus, the idea of breaking from your normal routines and staying at home can be daunting.
+Whether you’re stuck at home due to a snow storm, or isolating, the idea of breaking from your normal routines and staying at home can be daunting.

 Our family is practicing some serious social distancing due to COVID-19.